-All pieces of evidence in your portfolio should be original and not reproduced from other sources.
-All written pieces of evidence that use information from published sources (published journal articles, textbooks, web pages, manufacturer's instructions etc) should contain an intext citation and the full reference presented in a reference list.
-During your degree programme, you will have had information on academic misconduct and plagiarism and how to avoid it.
+If you suspect any plagiarism has taken place when the candidate has prepared their pieces of evidence (copying from another candidate, cutting and pasting written content "word for word" without re-writing it in their own words), you should address this with the candidate immediately.
+All pieces of evidence should be original and not simply reproduced from other sources.
+All written pieces of work that use information from published sources (published journal articles, textbooks, web pages, manufacturer's instructions etc) should contain an intext citation and the full reference must also be provided in a reference list.
+You should agree with your candidate how they will reference source material in their portfolio evidence.

-When referencing, it is common to reference in the Harvard style, ie including the name of the author or organisation, the year of publication, the title of the article or book chapter, and page numbers.
+It is common to reference in the Harvard style, ie including the name of the author or organisation, the year of publication, the title of the article or book chapter, and page numbers.
 If the source is from the internet, it should be referenced using the name of the author or organisation, the year of publication, the title of the piece, the unique URL and the date on which the website was accessed.
-You should agree with your trainer how you will reference source material in your portfolio evidence.